 Screen Monitoring & Downtime Alerts

-Keeping your screens reliably online is essential for effective workplace communication — a blank or offline display is more than a technical glitch, it’s a missed opportunity to reach your audience.
+Keeping your digital signage screens reliably online is essential for effective workplace communication — a blank or offline display is more than a technical glitch, it’s a missed opportunity to reach your audience.
 Active Screen Monitoring lets you set up Downtime Alerts so you’ll be notified when one or more screens go offline or don’t check in on schedule.
 This proactive monitoring helps you respond quickly and resolve issues before they impact engagement.

 Active Screen Monitoring continuously checks the status of your digital signage devices at configured intervals.
 When a screen fails to report its status within the expected window (e.g., goes offline or loses connection), the system triggers a Downtime Alert and notifies your chosen recipients (usually via email).
 This gives you visibility into screen health without having to manually watch dashboards or physically inspect displays.